TheBandit105/Programming-Tasks-Projects/README.md

-# Python-Tasks-Projects
+# Programming-Tasks-Projects
-All the Python tasks and projects will be added here.
+All the programming tasks and projects will be added here.